andhikagama/lmnlo/README.md

 Run `go mod vendor` to install dependencies required using vendor directory (like dep or glide)

-Make sure you have dep installed
+Make sure you have supported go version to use modules

 ## Development server